 And the best part is that search engines treat each section as a completely separate entity.

-In other words, it’s like having multiple websites under one domain name!
+In other words, it’s like having a domain registrar register multiple websites under main domain name!

 A subdomain URL structure looks like this: